+19.17 Layover

-19.17 Layover.
-For all unworked days when an Employee must layover on location, the Employee shall receive payment for minimum call for each unworked day, in addition to all per diem allowances, exclusive of travel time and/or work performed.
+For all idle work days when an Employee must layover on a distant location, the Employee shall receive payment for minimum call for each unworked day, exclusive of any unworked 6th and 7th days, in addition to all per diem allowances, exclusive of travel time and/or work performed.

-19.18 Travel Days.
+19.18 Travel Days

 For any day of the week the Employee is required to travel, exclusive of other work performed, to a location outside of the provincial Home Zone, the Employee shall receive a four (4) hour minimum call as a travel allowance; if such travel time is over four (4) hours, then the Employee shall receive the actual travel time to the location and full per diem as per section 19.6.
-This is inclusive of the sixth or seventh day of the week but if this travel occurs on a Statutory or Proclaimed Holiday, the payments under this Section will be paid as per Article 16.
-Travel time on a travel-only day is not work time notwithstanding Section 19.27.
-Employees shall receive per diem as described in Section 19.6 for meals as follows: on a 4 hour travel-to call per diem will be paid for lunch and supper; for a 4 hour travel-from call per diem will be paid for breakfast and lunch.
+This is inclusive of the sixth or seventh day of the week but if this travel occurs on a Statutory or Proclaimed Holiday, the payments under this Section 19.27.
+Employees shall receive per diem as described in Section 19.6 for meals as follows: on a (four) 4 hour travel-to call per diem will be paid for lunch and supper; for a (four) 4 hour travel-from call per diem will be paid for breakfast and lunch.